ponytownserver/ponytowning/README.md

 ***PONYTOWN DISCORD SERVER***

-- do not join if you're a pro/comshipper of any form & or a lolicon/shotacon or call yourself or others 'lolis/shotas'
+- Do *NOT* join if you're a weirdo, proship/comship , pedo/any paraphilia that has to do with children.
-- and really just the basic stuff, i'm sure you've all been in a server b4 !!
+- and, really just the basic stuff?
+I'm sure you've all been in a server b4 !!
 ____________________________

 `Info about the creator, I dont wanna make a rentry.`